 The 2 main symptoms of diabetes insipidus are:

 In very severe cases of diabetes insipidus, a person can pee up to 20 liters of urine in a day .

 Polydipsia is especially common in diabetes mellitus patients.
 This type of diabetes includes a few conditions that make it harder for your body to process and use glucose, leading to elevated blood sugar.
 When your body can’t properly digest blood sugars, your blood sugar levels can get abnormally high.
 High blood sugar levels can cause you to feel extremely thirsty as a result.

 It is important to be cognizant of your intake of fluids.
 Are you drinking too much, not enough, or just the right amount?
-Let an Everlywell clinician, available on our new telehealth visit site, help you figure this out.
+Let a clinician, available via our telehealth appointment platform, help you figure this out.
 Most health insurance is accepted.
 Everlywell also has an HbA1c test, which is an easy way to measure how well you have been maintaining your blood sugar.